 - Ensure guest accommodation has boot cleaning and disinfection stations.
-Be amenable to allowing laundry to be done at 60°C. - Ensure leaflets provided by the Environment or Agriculture Departments about avian influenza and boot cleaning are available for information. - Lead by example and ensure boots, clothing and equipment used for guided tours are cleaned and disinfected. - Ensure that your guests have clean boots and equipment before starting a tour or going near wildlife areas.
+Be amenable to allowing laundry to be done at 60°C. - Ensure leaflets provided by the Biosecurity Service about avian influenza and boot cleaning are available for information. - Lead by example and ensure boots, clothing and equipment used for guided tours are cleaned and disinfected. - Ensure that your guests have clean boots and equipment before starting a tour or going near wildlife areas.
 Take mobile cleaning and disinfection kits with you if you are visiting wildlife areas on your tours.
-Brush off and spray/dip boots and equipment between sites. - Take the time to observe wildlife sites for unusual symptoms or dead birds or animals before letting guests approach. - Ensure visitors are not interacting closely with wildlife (this is not just for disease purposes). - Do not allow visitors to touch sick or dead birds.
+Brush off and spray/dip boots and equipment between sites. - Take the time to observe wildlife sites for unusual symptoms or dead birds or animals before letting guests approach. - Recently, cattle in USA have been confirmed as having and spreading avian influenza; therefore be vigilant and report any unusual symptoms in pets and livestock as well as wildlife.
+Do not drink raw milk from any cattle that appear unwell. - Ensure visitors are not interacting closely with wildlife (this is not just for disease purposes).
+People should keep 5-6m from wildlife at all times (as per the Countryside Code). - Do not allow visitors to touch sick or dead birds or animals.
 Note and report them. - Be vigilant, note abnormal activity at the sites you are familiar with.
-Your knowledge and observations are extremely valuable. - Unusual sightings of dead or sick birds around settlements should be reported immediately.
-Do not move or touch the sick or dead birds without seeking advice from the Veterinary Service.
+Your knowledge and observations are extremely valuable. - Unusual sightings of dead or sick birds or animals around settlements should be reported immediately.
+Do not move or touch them without seeking advice from the Veterinary Service.